davekeogh/epubmangler/README.md

 # epubmangler

-This module provides tools to modify the metadata of an epub format ebook.
+Tools to modify the metadata of .epub format ebooks.

 Documentation TBA.
 See `example.py` and `rename_epubs.py` for now.